 The M.A. program in NELC offers study in some of the world’s richest languages, literatures, and cultural traditions including Arabic, Hebrew, Persian, and Turkish, as well as a number of ancient Near Eastern languages, among them Aramaic, Biblical Hebrew, and Ugaritic.
 The curriculum is rigorous but flexible, preparing students for professional employment in business, education, or government, or for the pursuit of doctoral work involving NELC languages in the study of the dynamically changing societies of the Near East.
 Students may specialize in one NELC language or in two coherently combined NELC languages, in consultation with the faculty advisor.

 The NELC Ph.D. program builds on linguistic, literary, and cultural studies to support a selection of interdisciplinary foci.
 The four primary languages taught in NELC (Arabic, Hebrew, Persian, and Turkish), which are in reality the four major languages of the Middle East and as such are at the center of every comprehensive program in this field nationally, can each be the basis of a course of study leading to the Ph.D which will build upon a focused but flexible set of core courses.
-Students may pursue either an MA or a PhD in the Department of Comparative Studies.
-Degree Requirements in many other departments offer degrees potentially related to the Middle East, History, Political Science and Sociology, especially.
+Students may pursue a PhD focusing on the Middle East in a number of programs across the university.
+Degree Requirements in many other departments offer degrees potentially related to the Middle East, inlcude History, Comparative Studies, Political Science and Sociology, especially.
 Please check our faculty list to learn more about the possibilities for PhDs related to the Middle East.

 Please check out the announcements under the "For Faculty" tab, as there are a lot of opportunities that fit graduate student needs for academic and career development, as well.
 Also look at the "International Career Paths" page and "Graduate Funding Opportunities" pages.